zlmya/LearnGit/README.md

 # LearnGit
-Creating a new branch is quick and simple add merge.
+Creating a new branch is quick and simple AND merge.